Biology 2091—Principles of Biology II Laboratory

 Class policies.
 Please note that some of the labs require dissection.
 All students are required to participate in dissections; those students who do not participate will lose points.
 The points in this class are not concentrated near the end—you need to do well early in the semester.
 The instructor is here to help you.
 Please feel free to ask questions at any time.
 You are encouraged to seek help outside of regular class hours if you are so inclined, either during office hours or by appointment.
 Tutor service is available at Harris Hall—call 870-460-1054 for details.

-The last date to drop this course with a W (and for most other courses at UAM) is April 4.
-After that date, a WP grade will be assigned only if you are actually passing the course at the time of withdrawal, with any missed work counted as 0 points.
+The last date to drop this course with a W (and for most other courses at UAM) is March 18.
 A grade of I will only be given if a student has completed 75% of the work of the course, with a mathematical possibility of obtaining a passing grade, and will be given only for University-approved excuses, with the approval of the Dean of Math and Sciences.

 Cheating: Students shall not give, receive, offer, or solicit information on examinations, quizzes, or other class work.
 This includes but is not limited to the following classes of dishonesty: a) Copying from another student’s paper; b) Use during the examination of prepared materials, notes, or texts other than those specifically permitted by the instructor; c) Collaboration with another student during the examination; d) Buying, selling, stealing, soliciting, or transmitting an examination or any material purported to be the unreleased contents of coming examinations or the use of any such material; e) Substituting for another person during an examination or allowing such substitutions for oneself.